The 2020 Above & Beyond

 Wathen Finn is currently working with the company Cubic on the implementation and rollout of the Metropolitan Transportation Authority’s new OMNY payment system.
 She says the strategy for this project is to bring all of the MTA’s departments together to discuss the transition.
 “When you have silos, it slows things down,” she says.

-Corrections: An earlier version of this list contained an incorrect title for Ana Rua; it incorrectly described Teresa Gonzalez's job history at the New York City Mayor’s Community Affairs Unit; it also incorrectly identified one of the Bronx Community Boards that Bharati Sukul Kemraj worked for.
+Corrections: An earlier version of this list contained an incorrect title for Ana Rua; it incorrectly described Teresa Gonzalez's job history at the New York City Mayor’s Community Affairs Unit; it incorrectly identified one of the Bronx Community Boards that Bharati Sukul Kemraj worked for; it also incorrectly identified Cara Marino Gentile's clients.